NetBrainAPI/NetBrain-REST-API-R12.1/REST APIs Documentation/TAF Lite (Triggered Automation Framework Lite)/6 - Get the Latest Execution Results from NI.md

 # Get the Latest Execution Results from NI API Design

 ## ***POST*** V3/CMDB/NI/result
-This API is used to obtain the latest execution information.
+This API is used to obtain the latest execution information. <br>
+PA license is <b>not</b> required to use this API.

 ## Detail Information